Galette-saucisse: Recipe

 The crepe itself is usually served cold, in order to protect eater's hand from the hot cooked sausage, but it can be warm when crepes are freshly prepared as consumers are arriving.

 Dressing and toppings

-There is a strong opinion among Brittany people about the toppings and dressing that you can add to a galette-saucisse.

 The canonical recipe of the galette-saucisse does not include any dressing, and the "French Association for the Preservation of the Galette-saucisse" recommends to not add any of them.
 Author of Galette-saucisse, je t'aime ! book Benjamin Keltz wrote that ketchup, mayonnaise and any other dressing are strongly seen as unacceptable.
-However, there was a time when black pepper was traditionally added to the recipe and some people do consider today that Dijon mustard is acceptable.

-There is the same opinion about toppings.
-Sausage was historically just one of other items to be included in the galette.
-At the beginning of the 19th century, it was common that galette-saucisse was topped with caramelized yellow onions, a variety of dry onion traditionally produced in the French department of Manche.
+Sausage was historically just one of the items in the galette.
+At the beginning of the 19th century, galette-saucisse was commonly topped with caramelized yellow onions.